Techtonica/curriculum/git-version-control/git-version-control.md

 With computers closed, participants as a group will guide the instructor through creating, adding and committing file changes using Git.

 ### Challenge
-Play through [githug](https://github.com/Gazler/githug), a command-line game for learning git.
-After installing it, type `githug` in your command-line prompt to play.
-When you think you've solved a level, type `githug` again to check your work.
-You'll get feedback and hints.
-Please complete at least up to `#32: checkout` and return to the game throughout the program to practice things like `merge` and `rebase`.

-### Check for Understanding
-Using only the command line:
+1. Using only the command line:
 - Create a new directory and initialize a git repo
 - Create a few files in the directory, and add some dummy text
 - Add the new files to the stage
 - Commit with a message, then check the `git log` to verify that it worked
 - Change one of the files, then check on the changes with `git status` and `git diff`
 - Add and commit those changes.

+2. Play through [githug](https://github.com/Gazler/githug), a command-line game for learning git.
+After installing it, type `githug` in your command-line prompt to play.
+When you think you've solved a level, type `githug` again to check your work.
+You'll get feedback and hints.
+Please complete at least up to `#32: checkout` and return to the game throughout the program to practice things like `merge` and `rebase`.

+### Check for Understanding
+Form small groups and discuss:
+- Why do we use Git, and why is it important?
+- How can you initialize a git repository?
+- What does the command `git status` do?
+- How will you add a file to Git's tracking system and commit changes made to that file?
+- How can you check the difference between versions of a file?

 ### Extensions
 If you have time, continue the [Codecademy](https://www.codecademy.com/learn/learn-git) and [githug](https://github.com/Gazler/githug) tutorials if you aren't finished.
 Also try looking through the supplemental materials.